genepi-freiburg/metaGWASmanager/README.md

 ## **Phase 4 - SA: Perform Associations Analysis**
-To initiate this step, SAs should have received the approval from CA. Additionally, they must have prepared the measured genotype (chip data) and imputed data for *regenie* steps 1 and 2 following the instructions provided in the Analysis Plan.
+To initiate this step, SAs should have received the approval from CA. Additionally, they must have prepared the measured genotype (chip data) and imputed data for *regenie* steps 1 and 2, respectively, following the instructions provided in the Analysis Plan.
 More information about *regenie* steps [here](https://rgcgithub.github.io/regenie/).

 Please note that *regenie*-step1 needs the measured genotype data in PLINK format.
 We recommend to extract the high quality variants following the *regenie* best practices: